 - Focus on Spanish-speaking Families

-The Council supports a Cultural Broker to do outreach in the Latino community.
+Council staff do outreach in the Latino community.
 Some of that work includes conferences and workshops provided in Spanish on transition-related topics to families, youth, and adults.
-Recent training includes two day-long conferences on planning for transition attended by families and their children and a workshop on Social Security Work Incentives and planning for employment.
+Recent training has included two day-long conferences on planning for transition attended by families and their children and a workshop on Social Security Work Incentives and planning for employment.
 Presenters are Spanish-speakers and all materials are provided in Spanish.

 Publications Related to Goals & Objectives